content-left-bg.png

 Risk of drowning, submersion

-Allocate safe swimming areas (e.g. shallow water, next to the pool edge) for non-confident or reluctant swimmers.
-Provide learning experiences appropriate to swimming confidence and competence.
+Allocate safe swimming areas (e.g. shallow water, near water's edge) for non-confident or reluctant swimmers.

 Entanglement